h4rvey-g/ob-Notes/USMLE/Renal/Nephrolithiasis.md

 - Hyperoxaluria
 	- Increased intestinal absorption of oxalate, e.g., due to fatty acid malabsorption (e.g., Crohn disease, ulcerative colitis, short bowel syndrome)
 	 - [[Vitamin C# Vitamin C toxicity]]
-		 - [[Vitamin C]] is metabolized to oxalate
+		 - <span style="background:rgba(240, 200, 0, 0.2)">[[Vitamin C]] is metabolized to oxalate</span>
 - <span style="background:rgba(240, 200, 0, 0.2)">Hypocitraturia</span>
 	- Citrate inhibits stone formation by <span style="background:rgba(240, 200, 0, 0.2)">forming a soluble complex with calcium in the renal tubule, which reduces the amount of free calcium in the urine to bind with oxalate or phosphate.</span> Citrate excretion in the kidney is strongly influenced by pH (systemic, tubular, and intracellular).
 Alkalosis increases renal citrate excretion, whereas acidosis decreases it.
 ### Diagnosis
-- Urine microscopy: dumbbell-shaped or octahedron-shaped crystals ![[Pasted image 20230817154316.png]]
+- Urine microscopy: <span style="background:rgba(240, 200, 0, 0.2)">dumbbell-shaped</span> or octahedron-shaped crystals ![[Pasted image 20230817154316.png]]
+	- The monohydrate calcium oxalate crystal is described as the “picket fence” form.
+These dumbbells shaped crystals are common in ethylene glycol toxicity.
+The dihydrate form is octahedral or “envelope” shaped.![[Pasted image 20230909155554.png]]
 - X-ray (or CT): radiopaque stones
 >[!tip]
 >Serum calcium can be normal or elevated.